 LogMeIn is a service that enables users to log in and access computers remotely from anywhere on the Internet.
 On Tuesday the company offered

-of its Macintosh version.
+a free preview of its Macintosh version.

 LogMeIn for Mac lets you remote-control your Mac using another Mac connected on the Internet, or a Windows PC, Linux PC or handheld computer.
 The software also lets you run applications.